f0nzie/reservoir_datasets/README.md

 * SPE10 from MRST contains `.dat` and `.mat` files
 * Not all datasets from `OPM` included here; only SPE, SPE9 and SPE10.
 * SPE10 does not download using MRST-2018.
 It had to be downloaded from another source.
 MRST-2019 does download SPE10 normally
+* VOLVE and PUNQS3 available for reference at this time.
+Tests will mainly focused to datasets available in MRST first.